whotracksme/whotracks.me/blog/tracking_and_ux.md

 attention—in particular ads that use aggressive visuals or animations (Figure 1).
 They distract users from the actual page content and the task at hand.
-This seems to contradict banner blindness, the phenomenon of having learnt to ignore ads.
-But rather than ignoring ads per se, users seem to ignore the content instead, while banners still cause distraction [7].
+This seems to contradict "banner blindness", the phenomenon of having learnt to ignore ads.
+But rather than ignoring ads, users seem to ignore the content instead, while banners still cause distraction [7].